cguyomar/PARSEC/README.md

 <!-- TODO nf-core: Add bibliography of tools and data used in your pipeline -->

-An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.
+An extensive list of references fornf-core pipelines bump-version 0.1.0 the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).